Effective permeability of an immiscible fluid in porous media determined from its geometric state: Results and Discussion

-In total 25,906 geometric states were simulated.
-In the Supporting Materials the ANN absolute errors associate with all 25,906 geometric states are provided along with all of the geometric state data.
-Earlier simulation time steps were associated with higher Capillary number, $Ca$, and subsequently higher absolute error. $Ca$ being the dimensionless ratio between capillary and viscous forces.
-As observed, for low $Ca$ flows, connected pathway flow was expected \cite{avraam1995flow}, and thus low ANN absolute error.
+In Figure \ref{fig:data_selection} the ANN absolute errors associate with all 25,906 geometric states are provided along with Capillary number, $Ca$, and the simulation time step.
+Low $Ca$ is associated with creeping flow conditions as required for Equation 15.
+For an ANN to find the mapping between Equation 15 and 18, and thus predict effective permeability, the effective permeability must be based on the geometry of the connected pathway only, this situation is commonly refereed to as connected pathway flow \cite{avraam1995flow}.
+As evident in Figure \ref{fig:data_selection}, earlier simulation time steps, associated with higher $Ca$, resulted in higher absolute error suggesting that the under pinning assumptions no longer hold.

 For higher $Ca$ flows, the time-dependent aspect of the phenomena cannot be captured by geometrical terms expressed in units of length only; the fluid pathways are intermittent with geometrical and topological changes \cite{reynolds2017dynamic}, and thus energy dissipation depends on the geometric state and the fluctuation timescale \cite{mcclure2021capillary}, resulting in high ANN absolute error.
 While a unit of time can be introduced by $Ca$, the addition of $Ca$ as an input parameter into the ANN did not improve the predictive capability of the ANN - see Supporting Materials.
+In addition, we do not present any theoretical reason as to why $Ca$ should be included.

 To explore capillary dominated connected pathway flow, we included only simulation data after $1\times10^{6}$ time steps, resulting in 22,556 geometric states.
 The results for 4,500 unseen geometric states from the testing set are provided in Figure \ref{fig:results}(a).
-The network achieved an average absolute error of less than 0.01 Darcy.
-Approximately 68\% of the test points have an absolute error below the average while only 3\% have an error of more than 0.04 Darcy, up to a maximum error of approximately 0.1 Darcy.
-The results indicated a valid relationship for the geometric state of the connected pathway flow and the effective permeability, as suggested in Equations \ref{Ke} and \ref{RE}.
+The network achieved an average absolute error of less than $9.87 \times 10^{-15} m^2$.
+Approximately 68\% of the test points have an absolute error below the average while only 3\% have an error of more than $3.95 \times 10^{-14} m^2$, up to a maximum error of approximately $9.87 \times 10^{-14} m^2$.
+The results indicated a valid relationship for the geometric state of the connected pathway flow and the effective permeability.

 Feature importance was evaluated using the permutation feature importance and integrated gradients methods.
 The importance of each feature is presented in Figure \ref{fig:results}(b) were the importance of the last two features were negligible.
 The permutation feature importance method \cite{Breiman2001} evaluates the change in the predictability of an ANN resulting from randomly rearranging the order of the measured feature and/or providing only the mean value for a given feature.
 As the accuracy of the model was measured using $R^{2}$, the importance was evaluated as the percentage reduction in the baseline $R^{2}$.
 The integrated gradients (IG) method \cite{Sundararajan2017} estimates feature importance for a trained model by accumulating the gradients along a path between the input and a baseline input.
 Only the absolute value of the IG has been shown in Figure \ref{fig:results}(b) as a measure of importance.
 Based on these methods, the most important features were $(\hat{S_f}, \hat{H_i})$ while $(\hat{\epsilon_T}, \hat{\chi})$ had little to no influence on the the ANN predictability.
 Therefore, a reduced order model based on $K_{ei} = f(\hat{S_f}, \hat{H_i})$ as presented in Figure \ref{fig:results}(c) could be generated with the same predictability as the original model.